 During the time that your dental implant is being put in, your gums may become infected.
 If they do, they may not heal properly and surrounding gum tissue may shrink, which can make room for the implant.
 If this happens, your dentist may need to remove the implant and put in one that’s smaller.
 While this isn’t the end of the world, it does affect how long it will take for your tooth to heal and for your mouth to fully adjust to the new piece.

-Dental implants can fail due to installation errors
+Tooth implants fail due to installation errors

 This couldn’t really be considered an installation error.
 But, it’s something to look out for and not something that’s often discussed.
 If you have an implant placed, you may notice that you can no longer naturally produce saliva.
 Sometimes, the cause of this is unknown and stems from a neurological issue.
 However, on some occasions, it can be a result of having a dental implant put in.
 If your dentist doesn’t know to check for this, it could be the cause of your inability to produce saliva and can cause issues with your dental implant.